 - We discovered a style of parenting described as “authoritative.”
 I like to explain it as having firm boundaries, but with huge amounts of warmth.
 “Just get down to my level within a foot of my face, get my attention, and look into my eyes before you speak.
 Then let your words be few, firm, and respectful.”

 - We slowed life down.
 Way down.
 We have made the necessary adjustments to live on one income while our children are young.
 Young children move very slowly and we match their pace whether we are building legos, helping them get dressed, or involving them in getting dinner on the table.
 “I don’t want you to do it for me or rush me or feel sorry for me or praise me.
 Just be quiet and show me how to do it slowly, very slowly.”

-One may argue that these are just examples of a family culture that works for some, and has nothing to do with Montessori.
+One may argue that these are just examples of a family culture that works for some and has nothing to do with Montessori.
 But if you visit my children’s Montessori school you will see elements of every one of my six points in action.
-Consider, as an example, the greeting the children are received with at school.
-Each morning, every child is met with eye-contact, a firm handshake, and an authentic “Good morning.”
-Sometimes it takes a pause, and the adult gently saying, “May I see your eyes?” before the connection is made.
+Consider, as an example, the greeting the children are received at school.
+Each morning, every child is met with eye contact, a firm handshake, and an authentic “Good morning.”
+Sometimes it takes a pause, and the adult gently says, “May I see your eyes?” before the connection is made.
 It is in these interactions that I see all of our parenting at home being melded into school and creating a true partnership.
 How enriching and comforting for a child to experience consistency between school and home.
-How much more peace for the parent who glances at her child in the rear view mirror, walking into the environment where she spends most of her waking hours.
+How much more peaceful for the parent who glances at her child in the rearview mirror, walking into the environment where she spends most of her waking hours?